sevenhong/awesome-mcp-servers/README.md

 - [semgrep/mcp-security-audit](https://github.com/semgrep/mcp-security-audit) 📇 ☁️ Allow AI agents to scan code for security vulnerabilites using [Semgrep](https://semgrep.dev).
 actors, and retrieving intelligence sources. security vulnerabilities.
 Built with remote npm registry integration for real-time security checks.
+- [mrexodia/ida-pro-mcp](https://github.com/mrexodia/ida-pro-mcp) 🐍 🏠 - MCP server for IDA Pro, allowing you to perform binary analysis with AI assistants.
+This plugin implement decompilation, disassembly and allows you to generate malware analysis reports automatically.

 ### 🏃 <a name="sports"></a>Sports